Acizza/bcnotif/README.md

 [feed.global]
 jump_required = 40

-# All feeds in California (state ID 6) will only have to jump by 35% in order to show an alert for them.
+# All feeds in California will only have to jump by 35% in order to show an alert for them.
-[feed."state(6)"]
+[feed."location(us-california)"]
 jump_required = 35

 [misc]